MarkStringer/MarkStringer.github.io/_posts/2014-04-18-Fear_Itself.markdown

+---
+title: "Fear Itself"
+layout: post
+---

-#Fear Itself
+# Fear Itself
 I'm scared.
 What am I afraid of?
 All sorts of things.
-A while ago, I read ["Write for Your Life" by Lawrence Block]( http://www.amazon.co.uk/gp/product/B000GCFX9U?ie=UTF8&camp=3194&creative=21330&creativeASIN=B000GCFX9U&linkCode=shr&tag=theginmum-21&linkId=G3H3D7FKI4N2SHAG&=digital-text&qid=1423178013&sr=1-1&keywords=lawrence+block+write+for+your+life) (this is the kindle edition &ndash; mine was an illegal download from Pirate Bay, justified at the time I suppose because it had been years out of print.
+A while ago, I read "Write for Your Life" by Lawrence Block.
 It's a sobering book in many ways.
 Firstly, because it's probably the sixth, seventh, eighth or ninth book on how to be a writer that I've bought &ndash; none of them having the effect that I'd have liked them to have &ndash; of somehow actually inspiring me to put in the effort to write a book.

-My favourite is this ["Writing Down the Bones" by Natalie Goldberg](http://www.amazon.co.uk/gp/product/1590302613?ie=UTF8&camp=3194&creative=21330&creativeASIN=1590302613&linkCode=shr&tag=theginmum-21&linkId=4GQKKAMVYY45G7BA&qid=1423180681&sr=8-1&keywords=writing+down+the+bones) &ndash; because at least it cheers you on and gives you the courage and confidence to write and keep writing.
-My least favour is probably ["Story" by Robert McKee]( http://www.amazon.co.uk/gp/product/B0042FZVOY?ie=UTF8&camp=3194&creative=21330&creativeASIN=B0042FZVOY&linkCode=shr&tag=theginmum-21&linkId=RWRKCP4CJY7FOP26&=digital-text&qid=1423178281&sr=1-1&keywords=Story+Robert+Mckee) wow.
+My favourite is this "Writing Down the Bones" by Natalie Goldberg &ndash; because at least it cheers you on and gives you the courage and confidence to write and keep writing.
+My least favour is probably "Story" by Robert McKee wow.
 That guy's a dick.
 But Lawrence Block's book is somewhere near the top of the list, because like Goldberg's, it's kind and (sorry Natalie) more than Goldberg, Block is someone who's written a lot of books.

 ![Writing down the Bones](writingDownTheBones.jpg)